The Ultimate Warrior: Various feuds (1991–1992)

 With Hulk Hogan about to leave WWF between mid-1992 and early-1993, McMahon contacted Warrior about returning.
 He made his comeback at WrestleMania VIII (to rescue Hulk Hogan from a beat down at the hands of Sid Justice and Papa Shango).
 Upon his return, he received a degree of creative control over his bookings.
 One storyline involved Papa Shango, a "witch doctor", casting a spell over Warrior, causing him to convulse and vomit in very odd colors, though Warrior says he hated that story and had no control over it.
 The Warrior was booked for a WWF Championship match against then-champion, "Macho Man" Randy Savage at SummerSlam in August 1992.
 The Warrior won the match by count-out, but not the title.
 In November 1992, Warrior was scheduled to team with Savage (as The Ultimate Maniacs) to face Ric Flair and Razor Ramon at Survivor Series.
 Weeks before the event, Warrior was released for disputed reasons and replaced by Mr. Perfect.

 The initial plan for Warrior's 1992 return was to eventually give him another run with the WWF Championship.
-However, his return coincided with the government's crackdown on steroids in wrestling.
+Indeed, WWF writers had originally intended that the Ultimate Warrior should be the one to accept Mr Perfect's services - up for offer to either Summerslam main event competitor - turning heel in the process of winning the title.
+However these plans were scrapped at a late stage due to the Warrior's refusal to turn heel after considering the collapse in merchandise sales which would have resulted.
+Furthermore, his return coincided with the government's crackdown on steroids in wrestling.
 Warrior was admittedly a heavy user of steroids during his professional wrestling career.
 In his book Sex, Lies and Headlocks, ESPN writer Shaun Assael stated that Canadian chemist Mauro Di Pasquale, who had been hired in June to monitor the WWF's new drug testing program and was known for being tough towards anyone who failed a drug test, nailed Warrior for steroid use in September and was able to successfully persuade McMahon, who was under federal scrutiny at the time for allegations of illegally supplying steroids to some of his wrestlers, to release Warrior from the company.
 However, in Warrior: The Ultimate Legend, McMahon claims that it was Warrior's experimenting with growth hormone which led to his departure; Warrior was suspended and, in return, skipped dates as he took offense to McMahon's actions.
-Warrior left the company on November 21, 1992 with his last match being a victory over Kamala on November 8 in Orlando, Florida.
+Warrior left the company on November 21, 1992, with his last match being a victory over Kamala on November 8 in Orlando, Florida.